tremor-rs/tremor-www-docs/docs/development/issue-investigation.md

 ### `htop` (prod)

-Not really a debugging tool but a nice starting point to see values like memory consumption, cpu load both per process and per thread.
+Not really a debugging tool but a nice starting point to see values like memory consumption, CPU load both per process and per thread.
 Things to look out for are:

 - Memory consumption
 - CPU load